April in the rhythm of TCM: Kickstart your spring energy and new beginning

 Liver function: ensures smooth flow of Qi, regulates emotions and internal tension, supports adaptation to changes and overall vitality

-Manifestation of liver imbalance: internal pressure, restlessness, irritability, frustration, explosiveness, feeling of stagnation, fluctuating energy
+Manifestation of Liver imbalance: internal pressure, restlessness, irritability, frustration, explosiveness, feeling of stagnation, fluctuating energy

 Taste of the period: mildly sour + slightly bitter